JuliaLang/julia/doc/src/manual/parallel-computing.md

 Consider a simple example using channels for inter-task communication.
 We start 4 tasks to process data from a single `jobs` channel.
 Jobs, identified by an id (`job_id`), are written to the channel.
-Each task in this simulation reads a `job_id`, waits for a random amout of time and writes back a tuple of `job_id` and the simulated time to the results channel.
+Each task in this simulation reads a `job_id`, waits for a random amount of time and writes back a tuple of `job_id` and the simulated time to the results channel.
 Finally all the `results` are printed out.